Apartness relations between propositions: Type Theory

-\paragraph{Propositions-as-some-types}
+\subsection{Propositions-as-some-types}

-\begin{body} In the propositions-as-some-types paradigm, we identify propositions with subsingleton types: a subsingleton type $X$ is one so that $\Pi x:X. \Pi y:X. x \equiv_{X} y$ is inhabited.
-Some authors call this \textit{univalent logic} (in contrast with the \textit{Curry--Howard logic} of propositions-as-types), emphasizing the relevance of this paradigm to univalent foundations.
-For instance, the propositions-as-types version of the law of excluded middle contradicts the univalence axiom, whereas the propositions-as-some-types version does not. \end{body}
+\begin{body} In the propositions-as-some-types paradigm, we identify propositions with subsingleton types: a subsingleton type $X$ is one so that $\Pi x:X. \Pi y:X. x \jequiv_{X} y$ is inhabited.
+Some authors call this \textit{univalent logic}, in contrast with the \textit{Curry--Howard logic} of propositions-as-types, emphasizing the relevance of this paradigm to univalent foundations (see e.g. slide 9 of~\cite{escardoSlides}).
+For instance, the propositions-as-types version of the law of excluded middle contradicts the univalence axiom (Corollary~3.2.7 of \cite{hottbook}), whereas the propositions-as-some-types version does not (slides 27 and 28 of~\cite{escardoSlides}). \end{body}

+\begin{body} In the remainder of this section, we study the behavior of apartness relations between propositions within the \textit{propositions-as-some-types} paradigm.
+We show that one can prove analogues of Lemma~\ref{lemma:topreduct} and Lemma~\ref{lemma:bottomreduct} directly (without using the reducts technique) under a propositions-as-some-types interpretation, allowing us to carry out the arguments of Sections~\ref{sec:possible-reducts}~and~\ref{sec:classification} directly in Type Theory. \end{body}